stevengoldberg/juno106/README.md

 # How to play

 Notes can be played on the Juno by clicking the keys on the keyboard with the mouse.
-However, this synth can play up to 6 notes once if played via the computer keyboard or a MIDI keyboard.
+However, this synth can play up to 6 notes at a time if played via the computer keyboard or a MIDI keyboard.
 The letter "A" on your keyboard corresponds to the lowest note on the synthesizer keyboard, a C3.

 **Synthesis Quickstart Manual**